 5. There have been no Material Changes and Commitments subsequent to the Balance sheet.

 6. The company has not made any buyback of shares during the year under review.

-The Board of Directors acknowledge with deep appreciation the cooperation and guidanceextended by various Ministries / Departments of the Government of India particularlyMinistry of Power Ministry of Finance Ministry of External A airs Ministry ofEnvironment & Forest Central Electricity Authority Central Water CommissionGeological Survey of India the Government of Nepal the Government of Bhutan theGovernment of Himachal Pradesh particularly the Departments of Power Finance andForests the Pollution Control Board State Governments of Bihar Uttarakhand ArunachalPradesh Gujarat and Maharashtra the State Electricity Boards and the World Bank.
+The Board of Directors acknowledge with deep appreciation the cooperation and guidanceextended by various Ministries / Departments of the Government of India particularlyMinistry of Power Ministry of Finance Ministry of External Affairs Ministry ofEnvironment & Forest Central Electricity Authority Central Water CommissionGeological Survey of India the Government of Nepal the Government of Bhutan theGovernment of Himachal Pradesh particularly the Departments of Power Finance andForests the Pollution Control Board State Governments of Bihar Uttarakhand ArunachalPradesh Gujarat and Maharashtra the State Electricity Boards and the World Bank.

-Your Directors also convey their gratitude to the shareholders various internationaland Indian banks and financial institutions for the con dence reposed by them in theCompany.
+Your Directors also convey their gratitude to the shareholders various internationaland Indian banks and financial institutions for the confidence reposed by them in theCompany.
 The Board also acknowledges and appreciates the contribution made by ContractorsVendors Consultants and others for achieving the planned goals of the Company.